 Welcome to St Anne’s Church of England Academy.
-From 1st March 2021, St Anne’s Academy has joined the Cranmer Education Trust family, along with The Blue Coat School in Oldham, Mayfield Primary School in Oldham and St George’s CE Primary, East Crompton.
-The Brian Clarke Church of England Academy will join in September 2022.
+In 2021 we joined the Cranmer Education Trust family, along with The Blue Coat School Oldham, The Brian Clarke Church of England Academy, Mayfield Primary School and St George’s CE Primary, Manchester Nexus SCITT and East Manchester Teaching School Hub.

 St Anne’s has joined the Cranmer family because we share the same faith commitment, vision and ambitions for our young people.
 You can read more about our Vision and Values here.

 Children of all Faiths and none are welcomed into the Academy and treated equally.
 Every child has the right to high-quality education and Academy staff work hard, ‘going the extra mile’, to provide an excellent education here at St Anne’s.
 All students are nurtured and supported to ensure that they progress well throughout their learning journey at the Academy.
 We also work in partnership with parents and carers and provide named staff points of contact in order to make communication between home and school easier.

 If your child has additional needs, arrangements can be put in place even before your child joins the Academy to ensure that those early days, which are so important, will be as enjoyable as possible.
 We understand that it can be particularly unsettling for some students and the Academy SENCO, Deputy SENCO and the Pastoral Team are on hand to support students.

 We want our students to enjoy school and do well and there are many opportunities for children and young people to shine at the Academy.
 Students are encouraged to participate in a wealth of extra-curricular opportunities to develop their skills, knowledge and talents.
 Students of all levels of ability are supported during their lessons to help them achieve their full potential.